shuup/shuup/doc/howto/getting_started_dev.rst

 Locally
 #######

-1. Python < 3.6 is recommended only advanced users.
-To cover large amount of issues with setup it is recommended to run
-   `pip install -U pip setuptools wheel` before creating virtualenv.

-2. Setup a virtualenv and activate it.
-You may use the traditional ``virtualenv`` command, or the newer ``python -m venv`` if you're using Python 3.
+1. Setup a virtualenv and activate it.
 See `Virtualenv User Guide
    <https://virtualenv.pypa.io/en/latest/userguide.html>`__, if you
    are unfamiliar with virtualenv.
 For example, following commands create and activate a virtualenv in Linux:

    .. code-block:: shell

      virtualenv shuup-venv
       . shuup-venv/bin/activate

-3. Finally, you'll need to install Shuup in the activated virtualenv in development mode.
+3. Finally, you'll need to install Shuup in the activated virtualenv.
    To do that, run the following commands in the root of the checkout (within the activated virtualenv):

    .. code-block:: shell

-      pip install -r requirements-tests.txt
+      pip install -r requirements-dev.txt

 .. note::
     Some extra steps is required for **Windows**